 Many businesses experience a one-time hazardous waste generation event where they produce more hazardous waste than their current generator status.
-This event could be caused by a change in product line, production error, recall of product, spill cleanup, inventory clean-out or similar event.
-When this occurs and a Conditionally Exempt Small Quantity Generator business generates or stores over 100 kg (220 pounds) of hazardous waste, then the business’ generator status changes.
-The business is required to register as either a Small Quantity Generator or Large Quantity Generator, depending on how much hazardous waste was generated or stored.
-The business must also follow the regulations for that generator category including submitting a Generator Summary Report.
-This form is available on the department’s Web site at www.dnr.mo.gov/forms/780-1097.xls.
-After the one time generation event, the business can chose to return to their Conditionally Exempt Small Quantity Generator status as long as they no longer generate or accumulate at the higher level; however, hazardous waste fees and taxes will apply to the waste generated during the event.
+This event could be caused by a change in product line, production error, product recall, spill cleanup, inventory clean-out or similar event.
+When this occurs and a CESQG either generates or stores over 100 kg (approx. 220 pounds) of hazardous waste, then its generator status changes.
+The business is required to register as either a SQG or LQG, depending on how much hazardous waste was generated or stored.
+The business must also follow the regulations for that generator category including submitting the Generator’s Hazardous Waste Summary Report form (MO 780-1097).
+After the one time generation event, the business can choose to return to their CESQG status, as long as they no longer generate or accumulate at the higher level; however, hazardous waste fees will apply to the waste generated during the event.

-1. Amount of hazardous waste currently at the business.
+1. Amount of hazardous waste currently at the business

-2. Amount of hazardous waste the business has produced in the past.
+2. Amount of hazardous waste the business has produced in the past

-3. Amount of hazardous waste the business plans to produce in the foreseeable future.
+3. Amount of hazardous waste the business plans to produce in the foreseeable future

-- Reason for the extra hazardous waste,
+- Reason for the extra hazardous waste

-- Estimated amount of extra waste,
+- Estimated amount of extra waste

-- Anticipated time period for the event, and
+- Anticipated time period for the event

 Episodic Generators - Example